Henry S. Clubb: Career in the United States

-In 1853, Clubb immigrated to the United States and initially found work as a journalist in New York, where he worked alongside Charles A. Dana for the New-York Tribune.
+In 1853, Clubb immigrated to the United States and worked as a journalist in New York, where he worked with Charles A. Dana for the New-York Tribune.
 As an abolitionist and pacifist, he lectured against slavery.

-Between 1856 and 1857, he was involved with Charles DeWolfe and John McLaurin in building a utopian community known as Octagon City, Kansas.
-This project was originally designed as a vegetarian colony, but changed its focus to promoting a highly moral society with the octagon as its basic architectural structure, as propagated by Orson Fowler.
-The project failed due to mosquitoes, malnutrition, grain thefts and general exhaustion in the inhospitable terrain.
+Between 1856 and 1857, he was involved with Charles DeWolfe and John McLaurin in building Octagon City, Kansas.
+The settlement was first planned as a vegetarian colony, but was later associated with moral reform and the octagonal architectural ideas of Orson Fowler.
+The project failed because of mosquitoes, malnutrition, grain thefts, and the difficulty of settlement in the area.

-In the American Civil War, Clubb fought for the Union Army as a quartermaster.
+In the American Civil War, Clubb served in the Union Army as a quartermaster.
 He took part in the Siege of Vicksburg, with his wife accompanying him.
-Clubb was hit by a bullet, but survived because the bullet was slowed down when it passed through his pocket which was filled with money and his naturalization papers, which were destroyed.
+Clubb was hit by a bullet, but survived because the bullet was slowed when it passed through his pocket, which contained money and his naturalization papers; the papers were destroyed.

 While living in Grand Haven, Michigan, Clubb published the Grand Haven Herald newspaper and served as a state senator representing the 29th District from 1873 to 1874.
 He also served as clerk of the constitutional commission of Michigan and oversaw the printing of the Journal of the Constitutional Commission of Michigan.

 Vegetarian Society of America

 Clubb founded the Vegetarian Society of America (VSA) in 1886 and served as its first president.
-He published a cookbook for the organization and founded its magazine, Food, Home and Garden.
-In 1893, Clubb was largely responsible for the success of the International Congress for Vegetarians at the Chicago World's Fair.
+He published a cookbook for the organisation and founded its magazine, Food, Home and Garden.
+In 1893, Clubb helped organise the International Congress for Vegetarians at the World's Columbian Exposition.

 In 1900, the VSA merged with the Chicago Vegetarian Society.
-The VSA's Food, Home and Garden was renamed The Vegetarian and Our Fellow Creatures (1901–1903), The Vegetarian Magazine (1903–1925), The Vegetarian Magazine and Fruitarian (1925–1926), and The Vegetarian and Fruitarian (1926–1934).
+The VSA's Food, Home and Garden was later renamed The Vegetarian and Our Fellow Creatures (1901–1903), The Vegetarian Magazine (1903–1925), The Vegetarian Magazine and Fruitarian (1925–1926), and The Vegetarian and Fruitarian (1926–1934).

 Later life

 Clubb briefly returned to England in 1901, visiting Salford.
-He published Thirty-nine Reasons Why I Am a Vegetarian in 1903, describing his reasoning for following a vegetarian lifestyle.
+He published Thirty-nine Reasons Why I Am a Vegetarian in 1903, setting out his reasons for following a vegetarian diet.
 In 1907, he decided to write a history of vegetarianism, to be published in the Chicago Vegetarian Magazine.